stingyemperor/Interactive-Granular-Materials/README.md

 # Interactive-Granular-Materials
-Thesis work on simulating granular material at interactive framrates
+Thesis work on simulating granular materials at interactive framrates